chris-beech-housing/Land-Registry-PPD-EPC-price-per-square-metre/README.md

 # Land-Registry-PPD-EPC-price-per-square-metre
 This is a refactor of Bin Chi's excellent work (https://github.com/Bin-Chi/Link-LR-PPD-and-Domestic-EPCs) linking the England and Wales Land Registry Price Paid Data (https://www.gov.uk/guidance/about-the-price-paid-data) to EPC data (https://epc.opendatacommunities.org/) to obtain a price per square metre dataset.

 Overall execution time for the equivalent of scripts 3 and 4 has improved from over 18 hours to just under 65 minutes, or 18x, on an M1 MacBook Pro with 32GB of memory.
-I hope by speeding up this code more people can and will use Bin's approach with its excellent match rate; see 'Matches by year'.
+I hope by speeding up this code more people can and will use Bin's approach; the rules have an excellent match rate - see the Matches by year csv file.

 An overview of the scripts:

-'1.
-Combine EPC certificates'.
+1. Combine EPC certificates.
 This script selects only the required fields from the individual EPC files before combining into a single file.
 This doesn't have an equivalent in Bin's work.

-'2.
-Add PPD and EPC to database'.
+2. Add PPD and EPC to database.
 This script adds the PPD and EPC datasets to the duckDB database, only taking records with postcodes in common to both.
 This is equivalent to the Data_cleaning.sql and Read_LR_PPD.sql scripts in Bin's work but adds a few more lines to tidy up the data upfront.
 Note that I have kept the additional price paid category of transactions.

-'3.
-PPD_EPC_linkage fast'.
+3. PPD_EPC_linkage fast.
 This is the bulk of the refactoring work.

 		i) DuckDB rather than PostGIS